Correa turned down $120M, 6-year deal, says deadline stands

-WEST PALM BEACH, Fla, (AP) — Houston Astros shortstop Carlos Correa says he turns down an offer for a $120 million, six-year contract covering 2022-27 and is not sure whether there will be a deal before his deadline of opening day next week.
+WEST PALM BEACH, Fla, (AP) — Houston Astros shortstop Carlos Correa says he turned down an offer for a $120 million, six-year contract covering 2022-27 and is not sure whether there will be a deal before his deadline of opening day next week.

 Correa has an $11.3 million salary this year and can become a free agent after the World Series.